Spain doctors win suit for lack of protection from COVID-19

 Spain, like many countries, struggled to supply its health workers with personal protection suits and face masks during the first months of the pandemic.
 The national government imposed a strict home confinement for several weeks after declaring a state of emergency in March 2020.

-The ruling comes with Spain’s health care system once more being strained by the new wave of infections driven by the omicron variant, even if deaths are now much lower thanks to the country’s high vaccination rate.
+The ruling comes as Spain’s health care system is once more being strained by the new wave of infections driven by the highly contagious omicron variant, even if deaths are now much lower thanks to the country’s high vaccination rate.

-Pedrera said that there are more lawsuits coming from other groups of doctors in his region of Valencia and that he expects even more to come from other health workers of all types across Spain.
+Pedrera said more lawsuits are coming from other groups of doctors in Valencia and he expects even more lawsuits to come from health workers of all types across Spain.

 “I am sure that other groups of health workers and doctors from other regions will be encouraged to go forward with their own lawsuits,” Pedrera said.
 “This will be on the one that opens the door.”